kdiri/IBM-Data-Engineering/Course5:DatabasesandSQLforDataSciencewithPython/README.md

 - The primary key of a relational table uniquely identifies each tuple or row, preventing duplication of data and providing a way of defining relationships between tables.
 - SQL statements fall into two different categories: Data Definition Language (DDL) statements and Data Manipulation Language (DML) statements.

+## Week 3

+### Refining your results

+Congratulations!
+You have completed this lesson.
+At this point in the course, you know:

+- You can use the WHERE clause to refine your query results.
+- You can use the wildcard character (%) as a substitute for unknown characters in a pattern.
+- You can use BETWEEN ...
+AND ... to specify a range of numbers.
+- You can sort query results into ascending or descending order, using the ORDER BY clause to specify the column to sort on.
+- You can group query results by using the GROUP BY clause.

 ## Image Notes
 ![db_objects](images/entity_attributes.png)